alpiepho/scoreboard_reflector_tn2/README.md

 - [ ] ScoresTN2 - integrate with reflector
 - [ ] ScoresTN2 - verify speed etc.

+- review use of gin, seems to have pulled in many packages

+## HOW TO RUN

 ## EXAMPLE curl COMMANDS